 The pop-up industry is now exceeding $10 billion in sales and pop-ups can cost 80% less than opening a traditional retail location.
 But more than just a great way to rethink retail, brands of all kinds are turning to pop-up experiences to create awareness and better connect with consumers.
 Why are pop-ups working so well?

-Below are nine of the most interesting recent pop-up experiences that succeeded at creating a connection between brand and consumer via an ephemeral experience.
+Below are nine of the most interesting pop-up experiences that succeeded at creating a connection between brand and consumer via an ephemeral experience.

 1. Etch your dreams into the ice